 Matching with available Sentinel-2 data

-This step aims at matching observation data with available Sentinel-2 tiles or polygons to Sentinel-2 tiles so it can be used to extract the matching Sentinel-2 data using the extraction function.
+This step aims at matching observation data with either available Sentinel-2 tiles or Sentinel-2 infered from Microsoft Planetary Computer item collections.
+The resulting vector can be used to extract the matching Sentinel-2 data using the extraction function.
 If polygons are used, they are converted to grid points located at the centroid of 10m Sentinel-2 pixels.

 If points or polygons intersect several Sentinel-2 tiles, the resulting points are duplicated for each of them.
 Observation polygons which are not contained in a Sentinel-2 tile, or are too small to contain a pixel centroid are removed and their IDs are printed to the console.